geopolitical-dynamics-and-resource-management

 Modern Conflicts and Geographical Influences

 In contemporary conflicts, the impact of geography remains significant.
-The following aspects demonstrate how terrain continues to shape global tensions:
+The following aspects demonstrate how terrain continues to shape global tensions, with new factors such as climate change and urbanization adding complexity.

 Urban Warfare